Conservation of Orford Castle

-In order to identify the best approach to Orford Castle’s long term care, English Heritage has been conducting conservation trials since 2008, these trials have focused on three different forms of intervention.
+In order to identify the best approach to Orford Castle’s long term care, English Heritage had been conducting conservation trials since 2008, these trials focused on three different forms of intervention.
 Findings from the 2008 works (alongside examples of earlier and contemporary septaria projects at Framlingham Castle, Erwarton Church and Colchester Castle) informed a further series of trials carried out on the west face of the north turret in June 2017.
 An assessment by the Historic England Conservation Committee, and a final trial was conducted in summer 2019.

 Conserving the Keep

 With the findings of all these trials analysed, and with support from Historic England, English Heritage undertook a project to add lime render to the facing of the Keep, working alongside leading historic building conservation professionals.